d-virusss/MIPS-Emulator/README.md

   0xae0a0008  >> sw t2 s0 8
   ```

-  Then the memory should looks like;
+  Then the memory should look like;

   ```
   >> dump 0x1000 32